llxxbb/Nature/README.md

 ### Functions vs goals

-Workflow and BPMN are __function__ oriented solutions, it may let business run, but when business growing too large, you may __lost in functions__, they call tell you how-to-do, but do-for-what is uneasy  to describe. because function can __hide goals(data) inadvertently__, then the business system is hard to understand, and you will find it is difficult to find out what your really want.
+Work-Flow and BPMN are __function__ oriented solutions, it may let business run, but when business growing too large, you may __lost in functions__, they call tell you how-to-do, but do-for-what is uneasy  to describe. because function can __hide goals(data) inadvertently__, then the business system is hard to understand, and you will find it is difficult to find out what your really want.

 Message-Queue and Stream face to connection more than data: a connector between functions.
-Nevertheless I think they are better then workflow and BPMN, because they rise the data's value.
+Nevertheless I think they are better then Work-Flow and BPMN, because they rise the data's value.
 But I do not think it is enough yet, it let developers are both a player and a referee.

-Nature make data(__goals__) clearly and isolate data from functions and hide functions backend. **data are pure energy** for system running. , so you can get a agiler and powerful business system based on Nature,.
+Nature make data(__goals__) clearly and isolate data from functions and hide functions back-end. **data are pure energy** for system running. , so you can get a agiler and powerful business system based on Nature,.

 ### Bottom-up management vs top-down management